 “True, but why do we English continue with this ignorant rudeness?”

-“Old empire habits die hard but at least you have stopped shooting.”
+“Old Empire habits die hard but at least you have stopped shooting.”

-Then our first couple approached smiling and nodding with a sense of relief they had found us.
+Our first couple approached smiling and nodding with a sense of relief they had found us.
 Smartly dressed and well-coiffured, they were way above the unappealing category.

 “Competent,” whispered Lola.